-- 10. Kinship care is when a child is looked after by their extended family or close friends, if they cannot remain with their birth parents.
-Under the Guidance on Looked After Children (Scotland) Regulations 2009, kinship carers are defined as "a person who is related to the child (through blood, marriage or civil partnership) or a person with whom the child has a pre-existing relationship". - 11.
+- 6. Kinship care is when a child is looked after by their extended family or close friends, if they cannot remain with their birth parents.
+It is different to foster care and adoption.
+Under the Looked After Children (Scotland) Regulations 2009, Part V, paragraph 10(2)(a) and (b) kinship carers are defined as "a person who is related to the child (through blood, marriage or civil partnership) or a person with whom the child has a pre-existing relationship". - 7.
 Kinship care includes children who are looked after and are placed in a formal kinship care arrangement by the local authority.

-Residential care
+When the child is not Looked After by a local authority the arrangement may be referred to as an 'informal'

+kinship care arrangement, which means that they would not be eligible for the CE Bursary (see paragraphs 1 to 3 above).

+Residential care, residential schools and secure units

-- 12. Residential care homes offer young people (usually of secondary school age) a safe place to live away from their families.
-Residents live alongside a number of other young people in the home, cared for by staff that do not live on site. - 13.
+- 8. Care placements could have been provided by a Local Authority, Council, religious organisation or charity.
+Other names for residential care could be List D school, a Borstal, a close support unit or a children's home. - 9.
+Residential care homes and schools offer young people (usually of secondary school age) a safe place to live away from their families.
+Residents live alongside a number of/several other young people in the home, cared for by staff who do not live on site.
 Most young people who live in a residential establishment will have been assessed as needing to be cared for away from home by the local authority.

-Young people are placed in residential care on the recommendation of a Children's Hearing Panel, or on an emergency (short-term) basis to guarantee their safety.
+Young people are placed in residential care on the recommendation of a Children's Hearing Panel, or on an emergency (short-term) basis to guarantee their safety. - 10.
+Secure accommodation is a form of residential care that restricts the freedom of children under the age of 18.
+It is for the small number of children who may be a significant risk to themselves, or others in the community.
+Their needs and risks can only be managed in secure care's controlled settings.
+Secure care aims to provide intensive support and safe boundaries to help these highly vulnerable children re-engage and move forward positively in their communities.

-Compulsory Supervision Order with no condition of residence (Looked after at home)
+Compulsory Supervision Order with no condition of residence (Looked after at home) (Previously known as a Supervision Requirement)

-- 14. Where a child or young person is subject, through the Children's Hearing system, to a Compulsory Supervision Order with no condition of residence, that child or young person continues to live at their normal residence (often the family home).
-This is known as being looked after at home. - 15.
-Where this happens, the hearing panel will have decided that the child's welfare is best assured by living with their parents.
-Social workers and any other relevant partners must then work closely together as well as with the child and family to achieve to objectives for which the home supervision order was made.
+- 11. As set in the Social Work (Scotland) Act 1968 Part III, paragraph 44(1)(a) where a child or young person is subject, through the Children's Hearing system, to a Compulsory Supervision Order (CSO) with no condition of residence, that child or young person continues to live at their normal residence (often the family home).
+This is known as being looked after at home and the child will have a social worker while remaining at home. - 12.
+Where this happens, the hearing panel will have decided that the child's welfare and best interests are best assured by living with their parents.
+Local authorities/Social workers and any other relevant partners must then work closely together as well as with the child and family to achieve to objectives for which the home CSO/supervision order was made.

-Compulsory Supervision Order with a condition of residence (Looked after away from home)
+Compulsory Supervision Order with a condition of residence (Looked after away from home) (Previously known as a Supervision Requirement)